Kingdom of Judah: Forts

 The Judaean Mountains and Shephelah have seen the discovery of several Judahite fortresses and towers.
 The fortifications had a large central courtyard surrounded by casemate walls with chambers on the outside wall, and they were square or rectangular in shape.
 Khirbet Abu et-Twein, which is situated on the Judaean Mountains between modern day Bat Ayin and Jab'a, is one of the most noteworthy fortresses from the period.
 Great views of the Shepehla, including the Judahite towns of Azekah, Socho, Goded, Lachish, and Maresha, could be seen from this fort.

 In the northern Negev, Tel Arad served as a key administrative and military stronghold.
 It protected the route from the Judaean Mountains to the Arabah and on to Moab and Edom.
 It underwent numerous renovations and extensions.
 There are several other Judahite forts in the Negev, including Hurvat Uza, Tel Ira, Aroer, Tel Masos, and Tel Malhata.
 The main Judahite fortification in the Judaean Desert was found at Vered Yeriho; it protected the road from Jericho to the Dead Sea.
 A few freestanding, elevated, isolated guard towers of the period were found around Jerusalem; towers of this type were discovered in the French Hill and south to Giloh.

 It is clear from the position of Judaean strongholds that one of their primary purposes was to facilitate communications via fire signals across the Kingdom, a method well-documented in the Book of Jeremiah and the Lachish letters.

+Crisis and Decline

+There are several archeological findings that highlight elements of crisis and decline in the Kingdom of Judah.
+The Kingdom of Judah experienced a major political and territorial crisis during the late 8th century BCE following the expansion of the Neo-Assyrian Empire.
+In 701 BCE, Sennacherib invaded Judah after King Hezekiah rebelled against Assyrian rule.
+Assyrian records describe the destruction and capture of numerous Judahite fortified settlements and the imposition of tribute on Hezekiah.

+Judah subsequently recovered during the 7th century BCE and experienced renewed economic and demographic growth.
+The kingdom nevertheless became caught between the competing powers of Assyria, Egypt and Babylonia following the collapse of the Assyrian Empire.
+Babylonian campaigns against Judah culminated in the capture of Jerusalem in 586 BCE, the destruction of the city, and the end of the Judahite monarchy.

+The Babylonian conquest left widespread archeological evidence of destruction across Judah.
+Destruction layers associated with the campaign have been identified at Jerusalem, Lachish, En-Gedi, Khirbet Rabud, Arad, Tel Ira, Ramat Rahel and other sites.
+Archaeological and archaeomagnetic research has provided particularly strong evidence for the destruction of Lachish in 586 BCE, while recent microarchaeological analysis has documented extensive burning and destruction in an elite building in Jerusalem.